Government legislation requires Hampshire County Council’s total council tax to be split into two separate lines on council tax bills:

 The worked example below sets out the calculations.
 The amounts used in the example are for a Band D property.

 The presentation on council tax bills, including how the percentage increases are shown, is required by Government legislation and is being used throughout England.
-The Ministry of Housing, Communities and Local Government is responsible for the legislation.
-Hampshire County Council, along with many other councils, has raised concerns with the Ministry that the legislation results in bills which are not as clear as we would like them to be.
+The Department for Levelling Up, Housing and Communities is responsible for the legislation.
+Hampshire County Council, along with many other councils, has raised concerns with the Department that the legislation results in bills which are not as clear as we would like them to be.
 It would be preferable to just show one total amount on bills for Hampshire County Council, especially as a large amount of all our council tax revenue is used to fund social care, but unfortunately the legislation does not permit us to do this.